 The Role of Pre-Sales in Customer Success (Part 1)

 The following piece is a collaboration between Mergeable’s CEO, Edward Czech, and Valuize Consulting’s CEO, Ross Fulton.
 In Part 1 they dig into the role of pre-sales to determine if they’re being overlooked in the age of Customer Success.
 Part 2 will be dedicated to providing you with some tips for implementing an effective customer success strategy across pre- and post-sales.
-This series will be followed up with a webinar on the topic.
-Register here to reserve your spot.

 Pre-sales teams play a crucial role in not only acquiring the customer but also ensuring that the customer realizes value quickly from their investment and, ultimately, becomes a successful customer with a high lifetime value.